A Little Bit of Forethought Goes a Long Way

 In June, ASTD Press and Rockbench Publishing released my book, Learning Everywhere.
 For those of you unfamiliar with the title or having not picked it up yet, this month’s newsletter will serve as an introduction to a key concept outlined in the book, the use of content strategy and how you can use it in crafting a stronger mobile learning strategy.

 What is content strategy?
-In its simplest terms, content strategy for formal learning is a holistic plan for content, the knowledge that you want the learner to receive.
+In its simplest terms, a content strategy for formal learning is a holistic plan for content, the knowledge you want the learner to receive.
 This includes the planning, creation, governance, publication and long-term maintenance.
 In bigger terms, it is looking at the material you produce for your audience from the perspective of a steward or maybe even that of a superintendent, and making informed decisions that improve the transfer of the knowledge shared and also the sustainability of the information source that provided it.